askinaksu/askinaksu/README.md

 - 💞️ I will collaborate on everything that helps people
 - 📫 How to reach me...I dont have any contact info right now.

-I'll change here when i feel creative
+I'll change here when i feel creative.

 <!---
 askinaksu/askinaksu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.